uttpal/passzapper/README.md

 Backend to share passwords easily.

 Passwords encrypted with creater name + secret hash and stored in SQLite db.
+Please change the hash and salt in config>secrets while using it on own.

 ## Requirements
 * Ruby 2.5